shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/10/template/README.md

-# Creating Our Runtime

-We have now established two different Pallets for our blockchain: the System and Balances Pallet.

-How do these pallets work together to create a unified blockchain system?
+# Introduce the System Pallet

+We have basically completed the creation of a basic Balances Pallet.
+This is the pallet that most users will interact with.

+However, your blockchain usually needs to keep track of many other pieces of data to function properly.

-For that, we will need to create a `Runtime`.
+For this, we will create a new pallet called the System Pallet.

-## What is the Runtime?
+## What is the System Pallet?

-Remember that there is a separation between the blockchain client and the state transition function of our blockchain.

-You can think of the runtime as the accumulation of all logic which composes your state transition function.
-It will combine all of your pallets into a single object, and then expose that single object as the entry point for your users to interact with.

-Certainly this sounds pretty abstract, but it will make more sense as we complete this tutorial.
+The System Pallet is a "meta"-pallet which stores all the metadata needed for your blockchain to function.
+For example, the current blocknumber or the nonce of users on your blockchain.

+This pallet does not need to expose any functions to end users, but can still play an important role in our overall state transition function.

+We will see the importance of the System Pallet evolve as you walk through the steps of building it.

-## Create the Runtime
+## Create the System Pallet

-Just like our Pallets, our Runtime will be represented with a simple `struct`, however in this case, the fields of our `struct` will be our Pallets!

-Complete the instructions for creating a new runtime which includes our System and Balances pallets.
-For this, you will need to take advantage of the `new()` functions we exposed for each of the Pallets.
+1. Create a new file `src/system.rs` in your project.
+2. Copy the starting template provided, then complete the steps outlined by the template code.
+3. Import the `system` module into your `main.rs` file.

+You will notice that the instructions here are quite brief.
+You have already done all of these steps before, so you should already be familiar with everything you need to complete this step.